mikeoliphant/stompbox/README.md

 Stompbox is a guitar amplification and effects application.

 This repository is the core codebase.
-You can find more information about it in the front-end repositry [here](https://github.com/mikeoliphant/StompboxUI).
+You can find more information about it in the front-end repository [here](https://github.com/mikeoliphant/StompboxUI).